 |Travel related Expenses ||1962592 ||1349375 |

 ADEQUACY OF INTERNAL FINANCIAL CONTROL SYSTEM

-Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the Internal Statutory andSecretarial Auditors and the reviews performed by Management and the relevant BoardCommittees including the Audit Committee the Board is of the opinion that the Company'sinternal financial controls were adequate and effective during the financial year 2016-17.
+Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the Internal Statutory andSecretarial Auditors and the reviews performed by Management and the relevant BoardCommittees including the Audit Committee the Board is of the opinion that the Company'sinternal financial controls were adequate and effective with reference to the financialstatements during the financial year 2018-19.

 VIGIL MECHANISM / WHISTLE BLOWER POLICY

 The requisite details as required by Section 177 of Companies Act 2013 and Regulation22 & 34 (3) of SEBI (LODR) Regulations 2015 is provided in the Corporate GovernanceReport.